code-differently/24q4-team4/README.md

 ## Roadmap features

+- Interactive Kanban Page: Display columns with associated tasks with real-time updates when tasks are added, removed, or moved.
+- Add/Remove Task Button: A button to add a new task with a form/modal for task details.
+- Task View Page: Detailed view of a single task when clicked and display all task properties/
+- Edit Task View Page: Gives ability to modify existing task properties.
-- Drag-and-Drop Support: Enable seamless task movement between columns.
+- *Drag-and-Drop Support: Enable seamless task movement between columns.
 - Dark Mode: Provide a toggle for a dark theme interface.
 - User Authentication: Allow multiple users to securely access their projects.